đź“…December 14, 2025

 FAQ

-#### Can cold air breathing techniques lower blood pressure immediately?
+Can these breathing techniques really lower my blood pressure right away?

 Yes—studies show controlled nasal breathing can reduce systolic BP by 5–10 mm Hg within 2–5 minutes by dampening sympathetic nervous system activity.
 Effects are temporary but cumulative with regular use.